 The Packback Questions platform (www.packback.co) will be used for online discussion about class topics.
-Packback Questions is an online community where you can be curious with your responses and questions about how what we are studying relates to your life and the your world.
+Packback Questions is an online community where you can be curious with your responses and questions about how what we are studying relates to your life and world.

 I have one primary goal for using Packback for our course: to help deepen your understanding of the material by getting you to connect the philosophical ideas that we are exploring with your own personal life.
+A major objective for our course, as listed above under "Course Objectives," is to get you to practice the philosophical art of self-reflection.
+So all of your activity on Packback will be geared toward this objective.

-Your participation on Packback will count toward 30% of your final grade.
-In order to receive your points, you will have 6 Packback assignments (see the schedule below for tentative due dates).
+Your participation on Packback will count toward about thirty percent of your final grade.
+In order to receive your points, you will have 8 Packback assignments (see the schedule below for tentative due dates).
 For each assignment you must write: